kaushleshchandel/boondock/README.md

   <li>Create groups of radios</li>
 </ol>

-## Building a boondock
+## Building a Boondock Echo

-To build boondock, you need ESP32 Audio kit, a speaker, Li-ion battery, a power switch, and 3d printed enclosure with some screws.
+To build Boondock, you need ESP32 Audio kit, a speaker, Li-ion battery, a power switch, and 3d printed enclosure with some screws.

 [CLICK HERE](/3d.print/README.md) for details on build instructions